nimblehq/business-loyalty-ios-sdk-poc/README.md

 ##### isAuthenticated()

-Checks if the user is authenticated
+Checks if the user is authenticated.

 ```swift
 if NimbleLoyalty.shared.isAuthenticated() {